KKarol01/Vim-WorldEdit/README.md

 - `.` - `Repeat the last command (executed by the mod, not the last one typed by hand in the chat).
 Can be prefixed with a number (from 1 to 10) to repeat the last x number of commands in order.`
 - `Backtick` - `Toggles the command mode`
 - `Escape` - `Cancels pending command or, if there is no such command (no accumulated flags, modifiers), exits the command mode`

+## Where is the sauce?
+The main code is in the location: [ExampleModClient.java](https://github.com/ThinCan/Vim-WorldEdit/blob/main/src/client/java/com/vimworldedit/ExampleModClient.java)

+Yes, I didn't even bother changing the filename...

 [^1]: Where "C" means holding control key before pressing the button to the right, "F1" is a functional key, and you have saved "stone,glowstone,glass" to the "F1" mask.
 Spaces included for readability.